Ilya114/Box64Droid/README.md

 ## How to start Box86 + Wine?

-After the installation is completed, you just need to start Termux-x11 by typing `start-x11` in the terminal, enter the Termux-x11 app, then go back to Termux, and then type `start-box86`, in seconds Wine will start together with the TFM.
+After the installation is completed, you just need to start Termux-x11 by typing `start-x11` in the terminal, enter the Termux-x11 app, then go back to Termux, and then type `start-box86`, starting script will ask what`s need start: Box86 or Box64

-Note: default starting box86, to start box64 press Ctrl+c then type `./startbox64`

 You can also use Input Bridge, just run `installer.bat` and Input Bridge will start automatically.